UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is satellite internet good for gaming?

-Traditional geostationary satellite internet (Viasat and Hughesnet) is incredibly poor for online gaming due to consistently high lag and delay.
+Traditional geostationary satellite internet (Viasat and HughesNet) is incredibly poor for online gaming due to consistently high lag and delay.
 Starlink is currently the only widely available satellite option that offers low enough latency for a smooth, competitive online gaming experience.

 Which rural internet option is most energy-efficient?

 5G home internet gateways and simple DSL modems typically use the least amount of household electricity.
-Large satellite dishes, particularly modern arrays with built-in heating elements to automatically melt winter snow, can consume significantly more power on your monthly utility bill.
+Large satellite dishes, particularly modern arrays with built-in heating elements designed to automatically melt winter snow, can consume significantly more power on your monthly utility bill.

 Will fiber internet ever come to my rural area?